-Using toys that stimulate your cats hunting instincts will help provide exercise and playtime.
-Some examples are: laser pointers, toys attached to strings, self-moving toys.
+Using toys that stimulate your cat hunting instincts will help provide exercise and playtime.
+Some examples are laser pointers, toys attached to strings, and self-moving toys.

 Rotate toys so your cat doesn’t become bored with them.
 If your cat has had access to a toy for a while, put it away and provide other toys to play with.
 This will give your cat the ‘new’ toy experience over and over again.